DataDog/hiring-engineers/answers.md

 ## Final Question: What would I use datadog for

-Like many people in SF, I too often took Uber/Lyft to work, especially on Fridays when there wasn't a specific time I had to be in the office.
+Like many people in SF, I took Uber/Lyft to work far too often, especially on Fridays when there wasn't a specific time I had to be in the office.
 I would set up an app that would send requests to the Uber and Lyft APIs every 30 seconds and receive prices.
-Using a check in the APM, I would then send prices to Datadog and create an alert that would notify me if prices dipped below a certain threshold so I could request a ride.
+Using a check in the APM, I would then send prices to Datadog and create an alert that would notify me if prices dipped below a certain threshold so I could request a ride for the best price possible.